Work with us

 The staff team deliver Tudor’s strategy, governance, operations, and grant-making programme following our agreed behaviours which are: bravery, compassion, creativity, curiosity, humility and integrity.

-When we add people to the team, we look for people who are committed to racial justice and systems change and who thrive working in a deeply relational way with others.
+We look to work with people who are committed to racial justice and systems change and who thrive working in a deeply relational way with others.
 People who are open to working in new ways, depending on what we learn as we go, and who can also bring their own experiences and perspectives to the team to help advance our mission.

 Current opportunities